Aurorastation/BOREALISbot2/README.md

 run migrations by using the `--migrate_only` switch on main.py.

 ### Creating Migrations
+**Important**: make sure you have the previous migrations **applied** before generating a new one.
+The system diffs the current code versus the current database, and an outdated database will generate a duplicating migration!

 Assuming you've got all of the dependencies installed.
 Creating migrations should be as easy as modifying/adding to the models present in `core/subsystems/sql`, and then executing: